-Maíz (Spanish for corn or maize) is the most important crop and ingredient in Mexican cuisine.
-Corn was domesticated in Mexico 10,000 years ago*, and as the time passed the crop spread throughout the Americas.
-After the conquistadors arrived it was then sent to Europe and later spread around the world.
-Nowadays there are thousands of variations of corn and it has become a very important crop around the world.
+Maíz is Spanish for corn or maize, and it’s the most important crop and ingredient in Mexican cuisine.
 The foundations of Mexican cuisine are held strong by this valuable crop.
 Without corn there would be no tortillas, and without tortillas there wouldn’t be tostadas, enchiladas, quesadillas, nor tacos.
-Lest not forget atole and champurrado.
+Lest not forget the warming drinks of atole and champurrado.
 You get the point, Mexican food revolves around corn.

 (If you don’t see the video right below this text, view it on our YouTube channel by clicking here.)

 One of my favorite childhood dish uses corn and it’s what I’m sharing with you today.
 This is called calabacitas con maíz o elote, in English it translates to simply as zucchini with corn.
 Another name commonly used for this dish is calabacitas a la mexicana or Mexican style zucchini.
 Growing up my mom served it as a side dish and I loved it so much that I would eat only it and ignore the main dish.